clblamires/ninesjournal/_posts/2020-05-10-sacrifice.md

 Writing fast, don’t know how much time I have.

 Thaos and his cronies chained our ankles to the stake on the sacrificial stone in the river.
-After they left, Torrag broke the chains pretty easily and freed us all.
+After they left, Torrag broke the chains pretty easily and freed himself and me.
+Actaeon, Clio, and Shadow did the same.
+Briar turned into a fearsome little lizard somehow and just kind of jumped right out of the chains.
+It is fantastic how she can do that!
 A trio of harpies watched overhead.
 They were making Clio nervous and afraid for some reason.
 A few hours passed and the sun was setting as three basilisks came rising out of the water to attack.

 I probably should have been shielding my eyes to avoid their gaze.
 Basilisks can turn you to stone if you look at them.
 I didn’t know that, but I managed to shrug off their magic anyway.
 I struck one with a powerful spell so Torrag and Clio could hit it easier.
 Shadow kept the second at bay.
 Briar and Actaeon fought the third.
 Briar conjured some vines to keep it restrained while Actaeon and Briar’s spirit animal Grimalz the Thorncat - that's a new thing! -  killed it.
 As the basilisk died, Briar summoned a flame and the monster was immediately consumed in fire.
 I heard her shout, "You can have this one, Amalj'aa!"